-Pursuant to the Sale Agreement and related documentation, the Company is required, at its expense, to secure an approved remediation plan and to remediate contamination caused by a 1994 leak in a 25,000 barrel storage tank at the Terminal.
+Pursuant to the Terminal Sale Agreement and related documentation, the Company is required, at its expense, to secure an approved remediation plan and to remediate contamination caused by a 1994 leak in a 25,000 barrel storage tank at the Terminal.
 See Note 7, "Discontinued operations and environmental incident" in the accompanying Consolidated Financial Statements.
 The Company submitted its final remediation plan to the Rhode Island Department of Environmental Management (RIDEM) in June 2018 and a response to RIDEM comments was submitted in November 2018.
-At December 31, 2018, the Company's accrual for the cost of remediation was increased to \$490,000.
+In February 2020, the Company filed a revised Remediation Action Work Plan ("RAWP") with RIDEM to describe the technical details associated with the preferred remedial activities and to update the 2018 RAWP.
+At December 31, 2019, the Company's accrual for the cost of remediation was increased to \$1,043,000.

-In 2018, the Company declared and paid dividends of \$6,798,000 or \$1.03 per share which included a special dividend of \$0.75 per share.
-The special dividend resulted from the Board of Director's determination that the Company had cash on hand in excess of the amount needed to meet normal operating and capital requirements due to the sale of the Terminal and transfer of the Steeple Street Building.
+In 2019, the Company declared and paid dividends of \$2,970,000 or \$0.45 per share which included a special dividend of \$0.17 per share.
+The special dividend resulted from the Board of Director's determination that the Company had cash on hand in excess of the amount needed to meet normal operating and capital requirements.